digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 reasons, these transactions are written to the datastore *in parallel*.
 Although the datastore is written to in a purely append-only fashion, it is not guaranteed that these transactions are visible to readers in order.
-The offset-based model makes the database’s isolation level irrelevant, so the loosest model (``read uncommitted``) is not harmful.
+The offset-based model makes the database's isolation level irrelevant, so the loosest model (``read uncommitted``) is not harmful.